kushalkolar/MESmerize/source/user_guides/viewer/modules/batch_manager.rst

 The Batch Manager can be accessed in the viewer through Modules -> Batch Manager.
 If you don't have a batch open you will be prompted with a dialog to open a batch or to select a location for a new batch.

-.. warning:: The full path to the batch directory must not contain spaces or special characters, only a-Z, A-Z and numbers.
+.. warning:: The full path to the batch directory must not contain spaces or special characters, only a-z, A-Z, 0-9 and underscores.

 The Batch Manager processes the batch items in external processes, allowing you to add batch items when that batch is being processed.